Thapsamit/internshipNotes/README.md

 - activating the service worker

 ## fetch events
-- getting something from server like a css file js file or something else
+- getting something from server like a css file js file or something else.

+- we have the local development server that serves the file
+- we can listens for those fetch events